marcinlewinski/simpleFactorAuthorization/README.md

 ## 🟢 Project status

 Thank you for your interest in this project.
 I hope that you find it useful.
 Please feel free to fork this repository and use it as a starting point for your own project, or to learn from the code.

+## ✨ Features

+**Authorization:** Utilizes the specific authority stored in the JSON Web Token (JWT) to access specific resources.
+**Authentication:** A secure login process that generates a unique JWT for each user upon logging in.
+**Authority:** Grants limited entry to selected resources and functionalities based on allocated authorizations.
+**Admin Authority:** Grants full access to all system resources and functions.

 ## 🛠️ Technologies & Tools